amithalbreich15/OS-Virtual-Memory-Hierarchical-Page-Tables/README.md

 - Create a Makefile to build the library `libVirtualMemory.a`.
 - Submit the source files, a README, and the Makefile.

-By completing this project, you'll gain hands-on experience with memory management techniques such as paging, page fault handling, and memory efficiency in the context of virtual memory.
+Skills gained: Hands-on experience with memory management techniques such as paging, page fault handling, and memory efficiency in the context of virtual memory.